 4. Operate With an Accurate View of the Gospel

 Many evangelical parents think of the gospel as helping their kids to "ask Jesus into their hearts."
 Unfortunately, that concept is not found in Scripture.
 What the Scripture talks a lot about are things like the magnitude of our sin, our desperate need for forgiveness at the cross, a sincere repentance - turning away from our old life, and a full commitment to the Lordship of Jesus.
 I'm not sure that most of our kids can grasp these abstract concepts at seven years old when many of them "get saved."
-(I realize that opens up a big old can o' worms.
-I plan to explore that further in a later post.)

 It is like we have presented our kids with a very incomplete picture of the gospel; one that says you need Jesus so that you can have a peace about eternity and heaven.
 Then, when you have that box checked off, you are free to do what you want with your life.
 Blunt as that sounds, it's what I witness in the attitudes of many church-goers.